AkihikoWatanabe/online_learning_libs/README.md

 # Also we can use non-discretized (real valued) feature vectors
 x_train, y_train = make_data()

-# init Weight
 weight = Weight(max_feature_num)

-# init Updater, updater receive hyper parameters, parallel_num and method that you want to use
-# you can choose method as follows:
+# you can choose method for updater as follows:
 #	- Perceptrion
 #	- PA-I, PA-II (default)
 #	- CW